austinsaragih/bottlebill/README.md

      a.
 Population_Plots.ipynb: Procedures on how to generate population plots of all counties in California
      b.
 Numerical_Study.ipynb: Procedures on how to generate the numerical study
      c.
 Case_Study.ipynb: Procedures on how to jointly optimize the DRS policies and supply chain design for California Bottle Bill
-3. Population Plots: Zipped file of all plots
-4. Public Data:
+2. Public Data:
      a.
 Census Block Group Data in 2022
      b.
 Location of Recycling Centers in California
      c.
 Water Area in California
+     d.
+Population Plots: Zipped file of all plots

 We use the MIT License.